russross/blackfriday/README.md

 Installation
 ------------

-Assuming you have recent version of Go installed, along with git:
+Blackfriday is compatible with Go 1.
+If you are using an older release of Go, consider using v1.1 of blackfriday, which was based on the last stable release of Go prior to Go 1.
+You can find it as a tagged commit on github.

+With Go 1 and git installed:

-    goinstall github.com/russross/blackfriday
+    go get github.com/russross/blackfriday

-will download, compile, and install the package into `$GOROOT/src/pkg/github.com/russross/blackfriday`.
+will download, compile, and install the package into your `$GOROOT` directory hierarchy.
+Alternatively, you can import it into a
+project:

+    import "github.com/russross/blackfriday"

+and when you build that project with `go build`, blackfriday will be downloaded and installed automatically.

 For basic usage, it is as simple as getting your input into a byte slice and calling: